Synchronization with web server

 If you need to deploy code to multiple servers, you can create a server group and avoid deploying to each server individually.

-You can set a server configuration as default to have CLion silently select it in the following cases:
+You can set a server configuration as default to have CLion silently apply it in the following cases: